Limits & Demonstrations

 • Overdubbed Nam June Paik installation, in the style of Edward Packer.
 1965, 1973, 1980.
 Magnetic tape, hand-held tape playback head, speaker system, voice of the artist, computer-synthesized speech.

 • This installation pays homage to Nam June Paik's Random Access, originally displayed in 1963.
 The original piece asks the audience to create a personal music composition by guiding a playback head across strips of magnetic audiotape on the wall.
 Lula's interpretation combines this concept of interaction with a "choose your own adventure"-style narrative popularized by the author Edward Packard.
 The interactive audioplay is narrated by Lula herself.
 In parts, the narrative diverges in irreconcilable ways, leaving the viewer to wonder whether what they just heard is factually true.
-Joseph and Donald also appear in the recordings.
+Joseph and Donald also appear in the recordings, and it is generally understood that this exhibit is Lula's version of the events of her "love polygon" with the two of them.

 • A flowchart for the dialogue in this piece can be viewed here.